 2. Upgrade your layover and check into an airport lounge.

-The Club at SEA is open to all travellers regardless of airlines or class of service.
+The Club at SEA is open to all travellers regardless of airline or class of service.
 Take advantage of drinks, WiFi, TV and news, and business services while you’re there, or just relax in this quiet lounge.
 Buy a pass online or at the door.
 See the Airport Lounges section of our Seattle Airport Guide for locations and rates.

 4. Enjoy live music

 Get your exercise in on your layover, and take in some local art while you’re there.
-The Sea-Tac Airport Art Walk is a half-mile long, one way, and guides you through over 16 permanent art installations, and some temporary exhibits.
+The Sea-Tac Airport Art Walk is a half-mile long, one-way, and guides you through over 16 permanent art installations and some temporary exhibits.
 Bring your smartphone – QR codes provide artist notes.

 5. Relax with a movie